-On the other hand, SPSS is offering the best in the class graphical user interface.
-It is offering a user-friendly UI that is easy to use.
-It is similar to spreadsheet softwares.
+On the other hand, SPSS offers the best in the class graphical user interface.
+It offers a user-friendly UI that is easy to use.
+It is similar to spreadsheet software.

 R is not that easy to manage the data in R programming.
 However, R processes a huge amount of data.
 But the problem is when you need to perform any function on the data.
 Then the data needs to be loaded into the memory before the execution.
 In this way, there is a limited number of data that can be handled simultaneously.

 On the other hand, IBM SPSS has great data management functionality.
 It offers the sorting, aggregation, transposition, and merging of the table.